karafka/rdkafka-ruby/README.md

 It wraps the production-ready C client using the [ffi](https://github.com/ffi/ffi) gem and targets Kafka 1.0+ and Ruby 2.3+.

-`rdkafka-ruby` was written because we needed a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
+`rdkafka` was written because we needed a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
 We run it in production on very high traffic systems.